After almost 30 trips over the past 30 years, I’ve finally figured out how to skip the lines at Disney World.

 If you can manage to be in the theme parks during the first hour they are open, you will be able to ride many attractions with little to no wait.

 As an example, when I visited Epcot recently we were let in at 8:40 am when the park supposedly opened at 9 am.
 We were on and off of Frozen Ever After by 9:10 am!

 During these times, only guests who are staying at an on-site, Disney-owned resort can enter the park.

-My family has had so much fun during morning Extra Magic Hours (EMH), especially at Animal Kingdom and Magic Kingdom.
-We have ridden Expedition Everest 5+ times in a row with no wait and had our pick of any ride at Magic Kingdom!
-We aim to be at the park by 8 am if we are taking advantage of morning EMH.
+My family has had so much fun during morning early entry, especially at Animal Kingdom and Magic Kingdom.
+We have ridden Expedition Everest five times in a row with no wait and had our pick of any ride at Magic Kingdom!

 We often just visit the parks in the morning, head back to our resort for a nap/swim, then eat dinner at one of the resort hotels.